2026 Shipping Rate Changes: What You Need to Know

 USPS raised rates by an average of 5.4% effective January 19, 2026.
 Ground Advantage went up 6.1%, Priority Mail increased 4.4%, and Flat Rate products rose 4.7-6.2%.

 FedEx raised rates by an average of 5.9% effective January 6, 2026.
 Ground service increased 5.8%, Express Saver went up 6.0%, and overnight services rose about 5.8%.
+Watch the expanded dimensional weight rules, which can push your effective increase higher on bulky, lightweight boxes.

 UPS raised rates by an average of 5.9% effective December 27, 2025.
 Ground went up 6.0%, 2nd Day Air increased 5.9%, and Next Day Air rose 5.9%.
+UPS also adjusted peak and demand surcharges, so your holiday-season cost can run higher than the headline number.

 Beat the Rate Increases